 Highlights: Confident, Friendly, Bold.

 These dogs were bred in Lake district of England to protect sheep and hunt foxes.
-Around humans, they’re this quiet and confident dog.
-However, they tend to show aggression with other dogs.
+But around humans, they’re eerily quiet yet confident dogs.
+Despite this, they tend to show aggression with other dogs.

 The Lakeland’s coat is tough, wiry and low-shedding – making them perfect hypoallergenic dogs for active owners that need an exercise buddy.